The division of marital property during a Maryland divorce is often one of the most hotly-contested and vexatious issues when couples break up.

 If the court finds that one spouse’s dissipation of assets was serious enough to constitute fraud, it looks at the wasted property as if it still existed when dividing the marital property.
 The rule is intended to prevent either spouse from using marital assets to take them out of a future settlement.

-What Happens to Non-Marital Property During a Maryland Divorce?
+What Happens to Non-Marital Property During a Divorce in Maryland?

-Our Maryland divorce attorneys are occasionally asked what happens to non-marital property during the dissolution of marriage in Maryland.
+Our Baltimore divorce attorneys are occasionally asked what happens to the non-marital property during the dissolution of marriage in Maryland.
 Typically, nothing happens.
 The spouse who owns non-marital property keeps it.

 Monetary Awards in Maryland Divorces